 Scientific bottom line: Caffeinated coffee boosts metabolism and decreases hunger.

+This weight loss tip is for those who are able to tolerate caffeine.
 Studies show that the caffeine in coffee can boost metabolism by 3-11% and increase fat burning by up to 10-29% (4a).
 While coffee by itself contains antioxidants and is thought to have some beneficial properties, studies comparing caffeinated and decaffeinated coffee show that this increase in metabolic rate is mainly due to the additional caffeine (4b, 4c).

 With that said, be mindful of the sugar or other calorie-dense ingredients being added to your coffee.
 If you cannot drink it black, use non-calorie sweeteners, limit the creamer, and nix the chocolate/caramel syrup and whip cream.